1793

-Semaphore is invented
+1793 Semaphore is invented

-1822
+1822 An

-mathematician, Charles Babbage, invents 'the difference machine' to
+English mathematician, Charles Babbage, invents 'the

-compute mathematical solutions.
-The mechanical device has some 25,000 parts
+mechanical device has some 25,000 parts

-and weighs around fifteen tons
+and weighs around

 (UK)

-An electric telegraph machine
+1837 An electric telegraph machine

-is unveiled, by William Cooke and Charles
+is unveiled, by William Cooke and

-Wheatstone, that uses moving needles to point to letters of the alphabet
+Wheatstone, that uses moving needles to point to letters

-1840
+1840 The

-Charles Babbage's difference
+1842 Charles Babbage's difference

-machine (see 1822) could only solve pre-set
+machine (see 1822) could only solve

-mathematical problems
+pre-set mathematical problems

 whereas his Analytical Engine

-(produced in this year)
+(produced in this year) has an input/output system

-and can be programmed using punched cards
+programmed using punched cards

 (UK)